 Biggest Tires on Stock 2019 Ram 1500 4WD

 Keep in mind, once you fit a larger tire on your stock suspension and later decide to upgrade the suspension, you won’t need to change anything in terms of bump stops, levels, wheel spacers, or make any wheel-well modifications.

 Will 35 Inch Tires Fit Dodge Ram 1500?

 This is a hassle-free upgrade that allows for a wider and longer footprint, enhancing the truck’s off-road capability while still taking advantage of its suspension travel.

 So, the biggest tire recommended for a Ram 1500 with factory stock suspension is 35” x12.50 on factory stock rims.

-This allows you full wheel lock without any trimming, rub, grinding away body panels, or adjustment of suspension components.
+This allows you to do a wheel lock without any trimming, rubbing, grinding away body panels, or adjustment of suspension components.
 This is a straight bolt-on-and-go tire option with only a speedometer adjustment needed to calibrate the reading.